 The City will be responsible for marketing the properties to potential developers through either a competitive process (such as a Request for Proposals, a Request for Qualifications, or a Notice of Development Opportunity) or a negotiated transaction.
 The City will follow any applicable law governing the approval of any property disposition.
 The properties may be sold at their fair market value or their fair reuse value, based on the dictates of market conditions and the development climate at the time of disposition.
 The determination of fair market value will consider the property's highest and best use.
-The determination of fair reuse value will consider the proposed use of the property and the value of the property with the conditions, covenants and development costs associated with the negotiated disposition.
+The determination of fair reuse value will consider the property and the value of the property with the conditions, covenants and development costs associated with the negotiated disposition.

-The City may also choose to dispose of properties by means other than a fee sale, such as a long-term ground lease.
+The City may also choose to dispose of properties by means other than a fee sale, such as a longterm ground lease.
 Any disposition of a property shall be governed by a negotiated disposition and development agreement or lease disposition and development agreement that will govern the terms of the disposition, the development of the property, and the use of the property following development.
 Any such agreement shall obligate the developer to develop and use the property consistent with the applicable redevelopment plan, its five-year implementation plan, the City's General Plan and any applicable specific plans.
 The City is authorized to negotiate and enter into such agreements and dispose of property pursuant to such agreements in conformance with this Plan.
+Many of these properties were acquired or improved using tax allocation bond proceeds.
+Under applicable law and bond covenants, the proceeds from the sale or lease of these properties will continue to be restricted to uses consistent with the bond covenants in the indenture, such as retiring the bonds or investing in other capital projects meeting a redevelopment purpose within the applicable redevelopment project area.
+For properties funded with tax-exempt bond proceeds, IRS regulations would also require the revenues and proceeds to be used for another governmental purpose within two years.
+As such, restricted proceeds by law would not be available for redistribution to taxing entities.